The proliferation of content and devices moves content security beyond

 While Clement doesn't see much of a concern with video content that is streamed instead of stored, once the latter takes place, there needs to be a workable framework in place between service providers and studios.

 "We'll have to look at what the studios are comfortable with," Clement said.
-"Are they comfortable with a sort of low bit rate, low-quality going to a handset with perhaps relatively less security?
+"Are they comfortable with a sort of low bit rate, low-quality [video] going to a handset with perhaps relatively less security?
 Obviously, they're going to want more security for something that is higher resolution that is going downstream from a set-top box.
 Our job will be to work with the studios and with other distributors to come up with something that works for all of us."

 Widevine's Matt Cannard, vice president of marketing, said the proliferation of digital media that's now available in a wide range of formats was further underscored by the number of new delivery platforms at the Consumer Electronics Show earlier this year, including new Blu-ray players and Internet-connected TVs.